Trusted by Global Clients & Partners

 Argentina is not yet a fully operational Citizenship by Investment (CBI) country, although a legal framework has been introduced through recent reforms.
 The government has created the basis for investors to obtain citizenship through a "relevant investment," but key details, including minimum investment amounts and full eligibility criteria, have not yet been finalized.
 As a result, the program exists in law but is not currently accessible in practice.

 Yes, under existing rules, most applicants must complete two years of continuous legal residence in Argentina before applying for citizenship.
-However, the proposed investment-based pathway removes this requirement, allowing investors to qualify without physically residing in the country - though this has not yet been implemented.
+However, the proposed investment-based pathway removes this requirement, allowing investors to qualify without physically residing in the country, though this has not yet been implemented.

 Yes, the Argentine passport is considered relatively strong, offering visa-free or visa-on-arrival access to over 170 countries, including much of Europe, parts of Asia, and Latin America.
 It is one of the more powerful passports in the world and provides solid global mobility for both personal and business travel.
+Argentine citizens are also eligible for the U.S. E-2 investor visa under the bilateral treaty.

 While Argentina's formal CBI program is still awaiting full implementation, citizenship by merit is already available as an existing pathway.
 This route may allow investors to be considered for citizenship if they make a relevant investment that brings meaningful value to Argentina's economy.
 However, approval remains discretionary and is not based on a fixed investment amount, timeline, or guaranteed fast-track process.